tasirulumor/aam-kurao/privacy-policy.md

 - **Anonymous Sessions:** Anonymous session data is automatically cleaned up when you sign up (the anonymous UID is merged or discarded) or when you log out (a new anonymous session begins).
 - **Cart Data:** Local cart data on your device is cleared when you complete an order or uninstall the app.

-You may request deletion of your account and associated data at any time by contacting us (see Section 11).
+You may request deletion of your account and associated data at any time — see **Section 14** for full instructions.

 ---